Lorne W. R. Mulloy: Early life

-Lorne Winfield Redmond Mulloy was born on April 14, 1876, on a farm in North Dundas, Ontario, near the villages of Winchester and Chesterville.
-His father, George Mulloy (1815-1888) was born in Ireland and had served with the Dundas County Militia at the Battle of the Windmill in 1838.
-His mother, Mary Redmond (1835-1917) was born in Matilda, Dundas County.
-Her father, Marcus Redmond (1797-1889), had fought with the Dundas County Militia at the Battle of Crysler's Farm in 1813, her paternal grandfather, Nicholas Redmond (1760-), had fought with the Prince of Wales' American Regiment in the American Revolution, while her maternal grandfather, Johannes Ault (1765-1851), had served with the King's Royal Regiment of New York.
+Lorne Winfield Redmond Mulloy was born on April 14, 1879, on a farm in Mountain Township, Dundas, near the villages of Winchester and Chesterville.
+His father, George Mulloy (1815–1888) was born in Ireland and immigrated to Dundas County.
+His mother, Mary Redmond (1835–1917) was born in Matilda, Dundas County.

+Mulloy's mother came from a military family, her father, Marcus Redmond (1797–1889), had served with the 1st Regiment of Dundas during the War of 1812 and at Prescott during the Rebellions of 1837–1838.
+Her paternal grandfather, Nicholas Redmond (1760-), had fought with the Prince of Wales' American Regiment in the American Revolution, while her maternal grandfather, Johannes Ault (1765-1851), had served with the King's Royal Regiment of New York.

 Mulloy attended local schools in Dundas before becoming principal at a school in Navan.
 While serving as principal, the Second Boer War broke out, and patriotic fever swept the country and although he had planned on attending university, Mulloy could not turn down his chance to serve.
-He joined the local cavalry regiment, The Princess Louise Dragoon Guards, and on December 28, 1899, he was selected as part of a group of ten men from Ottawa to join the mounted contingent bound for South Africa, along with Edward James Gibson Holland who would win the Victoria Cross.
+He joined the local cavalry regiment, The Princess Louise Dragoon Guards, and on December 28, 1899, he was selected as part of a group of ten men from Ottawa to join the mounted contingent bound for South Africa, along with Edward Holland who would win the Victoria Cross.